 Study of [science / observation] strategies to identify gaps (topics where one nation study parameter X while the neighbour in stead study Y ..)

-A discussion on the challenge of National priorities vs circumpolar coordination priorities (apply to Arctic 8) – how to make national initiatives “love” Arctic coordination.
+A discussion on the challenge of national priorities vs circumpolar coordination priorities (apply to Arctic 8), and assessment of the benefits of Arctic coordination for the respective national observation priorities

-A summary with main society benefits of long term monitoring
+A summary with main society benefits of long term monitoring in the Arctic

-A list of key actors that would benefit from improved observation cooperation – with concrete “what’s in it for me” ideas for eachUrgency: High
+A list of key actors that would benefit from improved observation cooperation – with concrete “what’s in it for me” ideas for each

-Timelines: 2017-28.
-Will be an ongoing and long-term activity central to the SAON mission.
+A list of organizations/departments that can be approached for support, and a break-down of how much is needed for which activities.

+Existing meetings and projects can be used to gather information that support this objective.
+Examples are the ASM 2018, and the IMOBAR project.

+Urgency: High

+Timelines: 2017-18.
+The strategy will be revised according to needs to ensure that the goal of sustained Arctic observing can be achieved.

 Board: Lead and appoint a task force for rapid implementation

-Committees: Contribute and identify targets
+Committees: Identify and contribute information

 Networks: Contribute and identify targets

 National SAON organisations: National/regional offices must be established within 2018.
-Should contribute and identify targets, and contribute to implementation
+Should nominate experts and contribute to the implementation

 Relationship with international/other organisations: Important messages to get support from others, multiple outings of the same message.
 UN agencies …

-Involvement of Permanent Participants/indigenous organisations; Indigenous/Traditional/Local knowledge: PP’s will have experts in the task force
+Involvement of Permanent Participants/Indigenous organisations; Indigenous/Local knowledge: PP’s will have experts in the task force

-Outreach: Part of the strategy
+Outreach: To be determined as part of the strategy

 Resources and funding: Board with support from the Secretariat

-Objective 3.2: Build the case for long-term financial commitment in Arctic observations
+Objective 3.2: Apply the strategy developed in 3.1 to lobby funding agencies and states to ensure sustainability of Arctic observing

 Description: SAON has the mandate to mobilize new/additional resources to meet observing needs.
 SAON will play the liaison/advocate role between the research communities and policy makers.

-Develop an action plan after Objective 3.1 is finished that target specific gaps and work with relevant funders to address those.
+Develop a prioritized action plan in 2018 – 2019 after Objective 3.1 is finished that targets specific gaps and work with relevant funders to address those.

-Urgency: Medium
+Urgency: High

-Timelines: An ongoing and long-term activity central to the SAON mission.
+Timelines: An ongoing and long-term activity central to the SAON mission with immediate actions to be implemented according to the outcome of Objective 3.1.

 Board: The SAON member nations (Board members) will name the individual responsible to provide essential information and provide required resources.